zoot101/snapraid-daily/README.md

 A valid muttrc configuration is required to send email notifications.

-The following 3 sample configurations are provided in the docs directory below.
+The following sample configs are provided along with instructions on how to set them up.

 * Gmail via App Passwords
 * Outlook via Oauth2
 * Gmail via Oauth2
+* Fastmail.com
+* ntfy (Self-Hosted)

 Detailed instructions are provided in the below link on how to set **mutt** up to send emails with the script.